ritwickdey/vscode-live-sass-compiler/docs/faqs.md

   - `liveSass.command.createIssue`: opens a link to create a new issue in GutHub.
 If an unexpected error occurred then error information is readily available to paste into the new issue
   - `liveSass.command.debugInclusion`: check if the current SASS file will be included, based on your settings
   - `liveSass.command.debugFileList`: get a full list of files that are included and excluded
+  - Various commands to change the log level (meaning you can key bind them)
 - We support multi-root/multi-folder workspaces
 - Map files now link back to the correct line after `autoprefixer` has been applied
 - Clicking the status bar icon while in the `Success` or `Error` state will show the output window